liferay-search/liferay-docs/en/deployment/articles/07-monitoring-liferay/01-monitoring-liferay-intro.markdown

 ---
-header-id: monitoring-product
+header-id: monitoring-sharepoint
 ---

-# Monitoring @product@
+# Monitoring @sharepoint@

 [TOC levels=1-4]

-These articles show you how to monitor @product@.
+These articles show you how to monitor @sharepoint@.
 Monitoring vital statistics such as Java memory heaps, garbage collection, database connection pools, and the application server helps you optimize performance.
 Better monitoring means better tuning and thus avoids dangerous runtime scenarios like out of memory